cbowns/fitbit-oauth-perl/readme.md

 ### 1. Get set up with Fitbit and its API keys.

-#### Register an application with Fitbit.
+#### Register an application with Fitbit:

 Go to https://dev.fitbit.com/apps/new and register a new application.
 Set "Application Type" to "Desktop".
 Leave "Callback URL" blank.
 Set "Default Access Type" to "Read & Write".

-#### Save the API keys.
+#### Save the API keys:

-Make a file in your home directory named `.api_keys`:
+1. Make a file in your home directory named `.api_keys`:

 	touch ~/.api_keys

-Select your application on [dev.fitbit.com](https://dev.fitbit.com/apps).
+2. View your application on [dev.fitbit.com](https://dev.fitbit.com/apps).
 The details page will have entries for "Consumer key" and "Consumer secret".
 Copy those into your `.api_keys`, one per line:

 	> cat .api_keys
 	…